PakmanGames/yt-mcp/docs/extending.md

 ---

-## Adding a tool to the TypeScript server
+## Adding a tool to the TypeScript server (archived)

+> The TypeScript server is not under active development.
+This section is kept for reference only.

 The TypeScript server requires changes in three files: `tools.ts`, `validators.ts`, and `index.ts`.